secretnodes/secretnodes.org/docs/tutorials/CONTRIBUTING-advanced.md

 docsify init ./docs
 ```

-## Tips for contributing

-1. Make sure all new features are tested and the tests pass.
-2. Bug fixes must include a description demonstrating the error that it fixes.
-3. Open an issue first and seek advice for your change before submitting
-   a pull request.
-Large features which have never been discussed are
-   unlikely to be accepted. *You have been warned.*

 ## Writing Tutorials

 To edit or add tutorials, cd into the tutorials folder and either edit or create new tutorials in markdown.